nektcom/nekt-dev-container/README.md

 3. A new tab will open with a web version of VS Code.
 Wait until the environment is set up and all dependencies are installed.
 ![image](https://github.com/user-attachments/assets/9feb9888-c767-401b-9f2d-de109d95c840)

-4. Once the everything is ready, this README will show up in VS Code.
+4. Once everything is ready, this README will show up in VS Code.
 ![image](https://github.com/user-attachments/assets/8366f425-685a-4de7-b681-c37b22164dce)

 ## Run locally on VS Code